BrendanJohn/e28/independent-study/README.md

 ## Ideal use cases of Vue.js
 Because Vue.js is an incrementally adoptable, progressive framework, one powerful use case is the modernization of a legacy application.
 Ideally it could be retired gracefully, piece by piece as each element is replaced by a Vue counterpart.
 It is not hard to envision a scenario where a large monolithic Angular application is replaced by performant and efficiently designed web components in an exciting setting that allows newer developers to work alongside legacy developers, knowledge sharing along the way as each piece is retired in isolation.
 In my opinion this is the ideal use case of Vue, however it is also well-suited to power complex single-page applications when used in conjuction with companion libraries and modern tooling like webpack and Vuex.

-## In conclusion, I see two strongly designed frameworks that can live alongside each other peacefully
+## In conclusion, I see two strongly designed frameworks that can live alongside each other
 In conclusion, each of these powerful frameworks have a unique set of benefits and drawbacks.
 Based on the unique demands of the project and preferences of the developers of the team, a compelling case can be made for using either framework.
 During this study I discovered a fast and lightweight component library called LitElement that is created by the Polymer Project and is in itself a very lightweight component library that works well in the context of both Vue and React.
 Its own lightweight modularity furthers the design pricinples of Vue and its incremental adoptability in the form of Polymer Web Components.

 ## Resources